 When calculating the amount of the CSRA, it is important to mention and differentiate between 50% and 100% states.
 (To see if a state is a 50% or a 100% state, click here).
 In a 100% state, a non-applicant spouse can keep 100% of the couple’s assets up to the maximum CSRA.
 In these states, the snapshot date is not relevant, and instead the couple’s total amount of assets are considered on the date a Medicaid application is submitted.
-In 50% states, there is a minimum CSRA in addition to the maximum CSRA.
+In 50% states, there is both a minimum CSRA and a maximum CSRA.
 At the time of this writing, the minimum CSRA in most states is $26,076, and as mentioned previously, the maximum CSRA is generally $148,620.
 To see if a state is a 50% or 100% state, and to see state-specific CSRA amounts, click here.

 In 50% states, the couple’s total countable assets are added up and divided into two.
 To clarify, half of the assets are considered to belong to the non-applicant spouse and the other half to the applicant spouse.
-However, if the non-applicant’s half of the assets are less than the state’s minimum CSRA, he / she can be allotted some of the applicant spouse’s portion to bring his / her share of assets up to the minimum CSRA.
+If the non-applicant’s half of the assets are less than the state’s minimum CSRA, he / she can be allotted some of the applicant spouse’s portion to bring his / her share of assets up to the minimum CSRA.
 If the non-applicant spouse’s share of assets falls between the minimum and maximum CSRA, then that is his / her CSRA, and if the non-applicant spouse’s half of the assets are in excess of the maximum CSRA, he / she can only keep as much as the maximum CSRA.

 1) A couple has $40,000 in countable assets, which means $20,000 belongs to the non-applicant spouse and $20,000 belongs to the applicant spouse.
 Because the non-applicant’s share is less than the minimum CSRA, they are entitled to a portion of the applicant spouse’s assets, bringing their CSRA to $30,828.
 The applicant spouse can retain $2,000 in assets.
 This means they must spend down $7,172 in assets before the applicant is asset-eligible.